brentyi/tyro/docs/source/whats_supported.rst

 What's supported
 ================

-For minimum-boilerplate CLIs, `tyro` aims to maximize support of Python's standard :mod:`typing` features.
+For minimum-boilerplate CLIs, :mod:`tyro` aims to maximize support of Python's standard :mod:`typing` features.

 As a partial list, inputs can be annotated with: